rosmord/jsesh/README.md

 * codeDumper : a small software to create a dump of JSesh files, as simple lists of codes.

+#### Weird compilation behaviour

+I have just lost a few hours because JSesh wasn't compiling correctly anymore.
+It seems that the problem was due to some IDE project files with a wrong path (in particular, with a wrong path regarding to the generated files.

+If you have the following behaviour :

+- initial compile is ok, and build files from the CUP and JFlex folder ;
+- further builds complain that `MDCParse` doesn't exist

+it might be worthwhile deleting `.classpath` and `.project` files in your JSesh folder, and trying again.

 ## Files and Folders not part of the general maven architecture

 * README.md : this file